Soundproofing of office walls

 Structure-borne sound via connections

-Why choose sound insulation for office walls?
+Why choose wall sound insulation in offices?

 Well-considered advice for the best results